Bort: Algorithms and Applications

 The idea of architectural parameters is not new, but it was first introduced and applied to deep learning, to the best of my knowledge, in my paper.
 However, it's a bit different than your usual machine learning, as it dabbles on the frontiers of meta-learning.
 To gain an intuition for them, think of a single linear layer, \(f(x) = ReLU(Ax + b)\), where \(A\) is a \(m \times n\) real-valued matrix.
 The trainable parameters are all the (uncountably infinite) values that \(A\) can take.
 The architectural parameters are \(m\) and \(n\).
 By definition, these are non-trainable and cannot be found without meta-learning methods.
 However, they also form a space, since it's the set of all valid combinations of \(m\) and \(n\).
 This has more implications than you think, and we'll cover them one or two sections from now.

 At the time of the release of the original BERT paper, the influence of specific combinations of architectural parameters on the performance of this language model was poorly understood.
 Nowadays, it's a bit better understood by the work of many great researchers.
-For our use case, we'll forgo the clever, specialized research mentioned before, and take it in a different, more primitive direction:
+For our use case, we'll forgo the clever, specialised research mentioned before, and take it in a different, more primitive direction:

 Can a computer tell us what is the best combination of architectural parameters, for an arbitrary model (not just BERT)?

 Another thing: a general trend is that smaller models aren't always more accurate, by a small delta; but they are significantly faster.
-Even more so, BERT was considered underfit by its authors, and it wasn't until RoBERTa that a highly optimized version of the same architecture was found.
+Even more so, BERT was considered underfit by its authors, and it wasn't until RoBERTa that a highly optimised version of the same architecture was found.
 This means that RoBERTa has the same architectural parameters as BERT-large, but is better performing because it uses a different training scheme.
 I greatly recommend you check out these models if you're interested, since they are both quite important for the field.
-I think they are taught in college NLP courses nowadays!
+I think they are taught in university NLP courses nowadays!
 Also, note that other non-parametric variants (i.e., alterations on the graph) work really well, like ALBERT.
 But our problem is different, so we'll just give credit where its due and move on.

 Ok, let's forget about BERT for a moment, and get to the (more) fun stuff.